robjm16/Business_Applications_Compendium/README.md

 - ["Let Curiosity Drive: Fostering Innovation in Data Science"](https://multithreaded.stitchfix.com/blog/2019/01/18/fostering-innovation-in-data-science/) "The real value of data science lies not in making existing processes incrementally more efficient but rather in the creation of new algorithmic capabilities that enable step-function changes in value....
 [T]wo things—low cost exploration and empirical evidence—set data science apart from other business functions."

 - ["Decision Intelligence and Data Science (with Cassie Kozyrkov)"](https://www.datacamp.com/community/podcast/decision-intelligence-data-science)  Podcast with Google Cloud's chief data scientist, sponsored by DataCamp.
-See this [schema](https://github.com/robjm16/Business_Applications_Compendium/blob/master/Org_Model_for_DS_Implementation.JPG) for data science implementation.
+See this [schema](https://github.com/robjm16/Business_Applications_Compendium/blob/master/Org_Model_for_DS_Implementation.JPG) for data science organizational implementation.